mauropalsgraaf/fpscala-workshop/workshop.md

 ### Paradigms

-Scala is a language that fully supports object-oriented as well as functional programming.
+Scala is a language that fully supports object-oriented as functional programming.
 Some functional constructs make use of some features of object-oriented and vice versa.
-This becomes clear when looking at the ADT, which is modeled using subtyping.
+This becomes clear when looking at the ADT, which is modeled using sub-typing.
 More information about ADT will come later.

 ### Classes / Objects / Case Classes / Traits